MicrosoftDocs/sdk-api/sdk-api-src/content/indexsrv/nn-indexsrv-istemmer.md

 ## -description

-<p class="CCE_Message">[Indexing Service is no longer supported as of Windows XP and is unavailable for use as of Windows 8.
-Instead, use <a href="https://msdn.microsoft.com/6da601c6-3742-40ad-99f2-8817f7f642b3">Windows Search</a> for client side search and  <a href=" http://go.microsoft.com/fwlink/p/?linkid=258445">Microsoft Search Server Express</a> for server side search.]

 Provides methods for creating a language-specific stemmer.
-The stemmer generates inflected forms of a given word.
+The stemmer generates inflected forms of a specified word.

 ## -inheritance